oikos-cash/oikos/README.md

 Oikos is Synthetix for Tron: a crypto-backed synthetic asset platform.

 It is a multitoken system, powered by OKS, the Oikos Network Token.
 OKS holders can lock OKS to issue on-chain synthetic assets.
-The network currently supports seven synthetic assets, sUSD (Synthetic USD), sAUD, sEUR, sGBP, sJPY, sKRW, sXAU (a synthetic gold ounce) and sXDR (a basket of synthetic currencies).
+The network currently supports seven synthetic assets, sUSD (Synthetic USD), sAUD, sEUR, sGBP, sJPY, sKRW, sXAU (a synthetic gold ounce) and sODR (a basket of synthetic currencies).

 Oikos uses a proxy system so that upgrades will not be disruptive to the functionality of the contract.
 This smooths user interaction, since new functionality will become available without any interruption in their experience.
 It is also transparent to the community at large, since each upgrade is accompanied by events announcing those upgrades.